faithvoid/plugin.programs.xchat/README.md

-# xChat - Bluesky / AT Protocol based instant messaging client for XBMC4Xbox
+# Cortana Chat - Bluesky / AT Protocol based instant messaging client for XBMC4Xbox

 A functional, decentralized and easy to use instant messenger, right on your Xbox.